The Suicide Squad: release date, cast, trailer, plot and latest news

 The Suicide Squad cast: Who stars in The Suicide Squad?

-The Suicide Squad will bring back a handful of characters from the original 2016 film, but will introduce many brand new members of the team – some of whom may not be sticking around for too long.
+The Suicide Squad will bring back a handful of characters from the original 2016 film, but will also introduce many brand new members of Task Force X – some of whom won't be sticking around for long.

 Margot Robbie and Jai Courtenay are reprising their roles as Harley Quinn and Captain Boomerang respectively, with Viola Davis also set to return as government boss Amanda Waller alongside Joel Kinnaman as army man Rick Flag.